LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/functions/intro.rst

 - The type conversion functions: ``Number``, ``String``, and ``Boolean``
 - String and array methods, such as ``indexOf``

-.. note:: When introducing string and array methods, we noted that a **method** is a function that "belongs to" an object.
+.. note:: When learning about strings and arrays, we noted that a **method** is a function that "belongs to" an object.
 This distinction is important to keep in mind, and will be explored in depth in a later chapter.
-For now, note that a method is a special type of function.
+For now, think of a method as a *special type* of function.

 Each of the functions we have used works in the same way.
 Using the function's name, followed by parentheses, we can *call* the function, resulting in some action being carried out.
 Sometimes, as with ``console.log``, we can provide input data within the parentheses, which the function will use to carry out its action.

 .. admonition:: Example

-   The function ``console.log`` carries out the action of printing the provided value(s).
-In this case, ``"Hello, World!"`` is printed to the console.
+   The function ``console.log`` carries out the action of printing the provided value or values (the input data).

    .. sourcecode:: js